Edresson/VoiceSplit/README.md

 * implemente Mish activate function (its very easy)

+* Use NovoGrad optimizer https://arxiv.org/abs/1905.11286 ??
+They is better than adam, is used in Jasper the state of art in Automatic Speech Recognition

 * Implement Powerlaw compression loss following:https://github.com/stegben/voicefilter/tree/powerlaw-compression-loss

+* use a multi loss ?? mybe Powerlaw compression loss with   Si-SNR (pit_criterion.py)  with L1 loss ??
+L1 loss is used in text2Speech, and in text2peech the speech is very clean.
+L1 loss with Powerlaw compression loss ???
+L1 loss is better than MSE in Text2Speech.

 * try Speech2Phone if Speech2Phone dont Work well use a GE2E (the same speaker encoder used on Google's paper), this implementation is very good https://github.com/Edresson/GE2E-Speaker-Encoder and use CorentinJ pretrained model.